todomagichere/ibexa-breadcrumbs-bundle/README.md

-## ibexa-breadcrumbs-bundle
+# Ibexa breadcrumbs bundle

-This is the first version of ibexa-breadcrumbs-bundle.
+This is the first version of ibexa breadcrumbs bundle.
 The intention of this bundle is to make easy the breadcrumb system implementation for the ibexa platform, previously known as ezplatform.